 Guardianship and administration

-If there is no alternative to protect and promote the human rights of an adult with disability, VCAT may appoint a guardian and/or an administrator.
+Guardianship and administration are a last resort if there is no less restrictive alternative to protect and promote the human rights of an adult with disability.